Vickers T-15 light tank: History

-Since the First World War, the Belgian army had been using the French designed Renault FT tanks, armed with either a machinegun or a small Puteaux SA 18 low velocity anti-infantry gun.
-It was still in use with the Belgian cavalry regiments but was growing clearly obsolescent by the early 1930s, so in 1933 it was decided that the remaining 75 FTs were to be replaced by a new light tank.
+Since the First World War, the Belgian army had been using the French-designed Renault FT tanks, armed with either a machinegun or a small Puteaux SA 18 low velocity anti-infantry gun.
+It was still in use with the Belgian cavalry regiments but was growing clearly obsolete by the early 1930s, so in 1933 it was decided that the remaining 75 FTs were to be replaced by a new light tank.
 This would turn out to be the T-15 light tank.
-Looking at tank designs from both France and the UK (Belgium's allies during the First World War) the Belgian army already had some experience with Vickers - Carden Loyd vehicles (SA F.R.C.
+Looking at tank designs from both France and the UK (Belgium's allies during the First World War), the Belgian army already had some experience with Vickers - Carden Loyd vehicles (SA F.R.C.
 47mm) and was interested in other designs from the firm.
 French tank production and development were also considered.

 Apart from the light tank with a machine gun, a medium type with a cannon was desired, leading to the rather trying acquisition of the Renault AMC 35 in 1935.
 The AMC 35 was, in its earlier AMC 34 version, favoured to the well-known Vickers 6-ton light tank.
-Since experience with the Polish armed forces Vickers' showed that the air-cooled 80 hp engine tended to overheat, the Belgian army requested a Vickers prototype equipped with a water-cooled Rolls-Royce engine, which would not fit in the back and therefore was installed sideways in the modified 6-ton tank.
+Since experience with the Polish armed forces' Vickers showed that the air-cooled 80 hp engine tended to overheat, the Belgian army requested a Vickers prototype equipped with a water-cooled Rolls-Royce engine, which would not fit in the back and therefore was installed sideways in the modified 6-ton tank.
 This version received the designation 'Mark F'.
 Although the new layout of the tank was used by Vickers on other export vehicles, the Belgian army placed no orders, the AMC 35 being considered superior in armament and armour protection.

-The Belgian government showed uneasiness about buying 'tanks', which were considered to be 'offensive' weapons: Germany was not to be provoked, and the official Belgian diplomatic stance on the European conflict was to remain neutral.
+The Belgian government showed unease about buying 'tanks', which were considered to be 'offensive' weapons: Germany was not to be provoked, and the official Belgian diplomatic stance on the European conflict was to remain neutral.
 The word 'tank' or 'armored/mechanized unit' were never to be used in official unit designations, with the words 'armored/tracked motorcar' and the historical 'cavalry' being favored, as shown by the original designation of Auto-Blindée/Mitrailleuse T.15.